katastr-io/etl/README.md

 ## Cron jobs

+Install crontab with `crontab etc/crontab.txt`.

-- download RUIAN data on the second day of every month
+- update RUIAN data on the second day of every month
+- update RUIAN parcel data every day
-- dowload landuse data on the second day of January, April, July and November
+- update landuse data on the second day of January, April, July and November